johnsta/brewdis/README.md

     az account set --subscription ${SUBSCRIPTION}
 ```

+### Create Azure Spring Cloud servic instance
-### Prepare a name for your Azure Spring Cloud service.
+Prepare a name for your Azure Spring Cloud service.
 The name must be between 4 and 32 characters long and can contain only lowercase letters, numbers, and hyphens.
 The first character of the service name must be a letter and the last character must be either a letter or a number.

 Create a resource group to contain your Azure Spring Cloud service.